FabriceNeyret/DesmosGallery/README.md

 Once you have installed TamperMonkey/GreaseMonkey/variant plugin in your favorite browser, then it's as for any script: click on the name.user.js file above, then "raw".
 Tampermonkey should then directly propose to install the script, otherwise click on your Monkey plugin icon shortcut and manually copy-paste the code as a new script.

 # Final note
-It is my first script ever :-D ( I followed the model of desmostosvg ) , tested only on Chrome and Firefox.
+It is my first script ever :-D ( I followed the model of DesmosToSVG ) , tested only on Chrome and Firefox.
 I hope all will go well !